shriharistark/Driver-Fatigue-Detection/README.md

 # Driver-Fatigue-Detection

-Camera installed inside the car processes the driver's face to detect the fatigue and prevents the driver from falling asleep on the wheel.
-The haar classifier face detection algorithm was implemented to process the driver's face which characterises the individual distinct objects.
-The processor Raspberry Pi and opencv were primarily used.
+By Shrihari

+The project basically prevents the driver from falling asleep while driving.

+Hardware for processing used was Raspberry Pi.
+Built using Opencv Framework.